 Because there are many ways to approach it, determining how to become a solar energy installer can help advance your career.
 Researching the job qualifications for local solar companies can help you determine if you are already qualified.
 If not, taking classes or gaining hands-on solar installation experience are great ways to get started.

-Once you’ve launched your solar energy installation career, you will likely encounter solar permitting and engineering challenges.
+You will likely encounter solar permitting and engineering challenges once you launch your solar technician career.
 GreenLancer helps solar professionals overcome these challenges with our solar permit design and engineering services.
-Sign up today for free or complete the submission form below to learn more.Â
+Sign up today for free or complete the submission form below to learn more.